Observable Measurement-Induced Transitions: Introduction

 This linearity has to be contrasted to computable quantities usually studied in the context of MIPTs, which are written in terms of a normalized density matrix:

 Those computables are in general averaged over all trajectories:

 If function $\mathcal F$ is linear, then $\bar{\mathcal F}$ is an observable quantity.
 However, all quantities which characterize MIPTs are nonlinear by construction.
 These include purity~\cite{Gullans2020_1,Fidkowski2021}, where $\mathcal F (\varrho)=\Tr[\varrho^2]$, von Neumann entropy, where $\mathcal F (\varrho)=-\Tr[\varrho \log\varrho]$, or the entanglement entropy~\cite{Li2018,Skinner2019,Li2019}, where the system is divided into two subregions, $A$ and $\bar A$, and the entropy is written in terms of a reduced density matrix: $\mathcal F (\varrho)=-\Tr[\varrho_A\log\varrho_A ]$, where $\varrho_A=\Tr_{\bar A}\varrho$.
 Measuring all these quantities even for a single trajectory requires performing a complete tomography of the full density matrix and calculating quantities on classical machines, which demands exponential resources.
 Moreover, the summation over trajectories in Eq.~\eqref{eq:F_bar} brings in additional exponential overhead.
-It was recently suggested~\cite{Li2023,Hoke2023,Garratt2024} that MIPTs can be observed by studying cross-correlations between experimental results and data generated by a classical computer, similarly to the Google's quantum supremacy experiment~\cite{Arute2019}.
-However, this method requires an oracle classical computer and as such it would fail with an increase in the system size (at least in the phase characterized by the volume-law entanglement).
+It was recently suggested~\cite{Li2023,Hoke2023,Garratt2024,Kamakari2024} that MIPTs can be observed by studying cross-correlations between experimental results and data generated by a classical computer, similarly to the Google's quantum supremacy experiment~\cite{Arute2019}.
+However, this method relies on classical simulations, and thus it is either not scalable to large system sizes (at least in the phase characterized by the volume-law entanglement), or have to address a special class of simulatable quantum circuits (such as Clifford circuits).